 So–for a long time now, I have shunned the use of commercial home care products.

-But mainly I was trying to get by with only vinegar and water.
+Since I'm a pretty simple gal about DIY cleaning products, mainly I was trying to get by with only vinegar and water.
 But sometimes you need something more.

 Anyway, even if these chemicals don't make you feel bad, there is a lot of evidence that they aren't healthy, so it's a good idea to do what you can to remove them from your environment as much as possible.
+In fact, you really should do what you can to remove toxins from your life to improve your health.

 Either way, making your own DIY Glass Cleaner is a breeze.